-Epoxy resin or resin is a two-component material which cures within a few hours of the components being mixed together then can be cut, grinded, and polished.
+Epoxy resin or resin is a two-component material that cures within a few hours of the components being mixed, and can then be cut, ground, and polished.
 In contrast to polyester and polyurethane resins, resin epoxy shrinks considerably less during curing.
-All other products could come off of wood in a few hours or days and as a result are not appropriate to use.
+All other products could come loose from the wood in a few hours or days and as a result, are not appropriate to use.
 There are products for different areas of application, and it is important to choose the right product.
 You can also take a look at our in-depth article where we list the best epoxy resin for all your projects.

 - high-viscosity resin for coating layers

-- thick-viscosity resin for casting molds or for Resin Art
+- low-viscosity resin for casting molds or for Resin Art

 UV Protection / Resistance to Yellowing

 Resin reacts differently to UV rays.
-The resin usually comes in a clear form and tends to turn yellow under the sun and is no longer completely translucent.
-As a result, there is a highest uv-resistance epoxy resin for outdoor and furniture use that is resistant to yellowing.
+The resin usually comes in a clear form and tends to turn yellow due to sunlight and is no longer completely translucent.
+However, there is a highest UV-resistant epoxy resin for outdoor and furniture use that is resistant to yellowing.
 In some instances, additives that protect against UV rays can be mixed in to reduce yellowing in the best possible way.

-After curing the mixture, there is a huge difference.
+After curing the resin, there can be a huge difference in surface hardness.
 Some products are rather soft, other products are resistant to scratches and temperature.
 For everyday objects such as cutting boards, tabletops, and other items that are exposed to high mechanical stress, it is worth buying a higher quality resin.